facebook

 Microlearning

-Microlearning is something that we tend to encounter on a daily basis and essentially involves learning in smaller steps.
-If you’ve ever looked up a YouTube video to help you out with baking a cake, for example, then you’ve engaged in microlearning.
+Microlearning is something that we tend to encounter on a daily basis and essentially involves learning in smaller steps—if you’ve ever looked up a quick fix on YouTube, you’ve engaged in microlearning.

 Spaced repetition

-A good LMS provider will be able to offer some kind of spaced repetition, a technique that centres on users reviewing eLearning content at specific, regular intervals.
-If something needs to be memorised, spaced repetition can prove to be extremely effective since no matter how greatly we engage with learning resources, we naturally tend to forget the finer details as time goes on.
+Look for a learning management system that offers some kind of spaced repetition, a technique that centres on users reviewing eLearning content at specific, regular intervals.
+If something needs to be memorised or reinforced, spaced repetition can prove to be extremely effective since no matter how greatly we engage with learning resources, we naturally tend to forget the finer details as time goes on.

-Opting for a solution that offers a high level of interactivity through the integration of graphics, courses, quizzes and so on is a great way of improving employee engagement, particularly if the eLearning content is intended to help out with decision-making processes.
+Opting for a solution that also offers a high level of interactivity through the integration of graphics, courses, quizzes and so on is a great way of improving engagement in capability-led learning.
+Gamification—aka utilising certain principles of games points, competitions, prizes in eLearning—can also boost engagement through healthy competition in specific cohorts.
+Your sales team, for example.

 Multilingual training

-It’s one of Australia’s greatest strengths: A multicultural and vibrant society that thrives on its diversity.
-However, this also means that offering eLearning content only in English might prevent certain employees and business partners – particularly those from non-English-speaking backgrounds – from being able to access all of the benefits.
+Offering eLearning content solely in English might prevent certain employees and business partners – particularly those from non-English-speaking backgrounds—from being able to access all of the benefits.

 Book a demo of acorn lms